AMReX-Fusion/Furnace/Docs/source/getting_started.rst

 .. note::

-   Castro has two source dependencies: `AMReX <https://github.com/AMReX-Codes/amrex>`_, the adaptive mesh library, and `StarKiller Microphysics <https://github.com/starkiller-astro/Microphysics>`_, the collection of equations of state, reaction networks, and other microphysics.
-The instructions below describe how to get these dependencies automatically with Castro.
+   Furnace has two source dependencies: `AMReX <https://github.com/AMReX-Codes/amrex>`_, the adaptive mesh library, and `StarKiller Microphysics <https://github.com/starkiller-astro/Microphysics>`_, the collection of equations of state, reaction networks, and other microphysics.
+The instructions below describe how to get these dependencies automatically with Furnace.

 The compilation process is managed by AMReX and its build system.
-The general requirements to build Castro are:
+The general requirements to build Furnace are:

  * A C++17 (or later) compiler (e.g. gcc >= 7.0)